JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-7-Ethereum-token.md

 }
 ```

-And that is basicaly it ;) You can inherit from other classes to add functionalities and other properties to your token.
+And that is basically it.
+You can inherit from other classes to add functionalities and other properties to your token.
 Now run ``truffle compile`` to check if everything is ok!

 ## Migration

-Migration is basicly specifying how your contract should be deployed into the network.
+Migration is about specifying how your contract should be deployed into the network.
 Network params are specified in truffle-config.js file.

 ```solidity
 const BonkToken = artifacts.require("./BonkToken.sol");